 Management's Responsibility For The Financial Statements

-2. Management is responsible for the preparation of these financial statements inaccordance with the Banking Regulation Act, 1949.
-The responsibility includes the design,implementation and maintenance of internal control relevant to the preparation of thefinancial statements that are free from material misstatement, whether due to fraud orerror.
+2. Management is responsible for the preparation of these financial statements inaccordance with the provisions of Section 29 of the Banking Regulation Act, 1949 and todisclose the information as may be necessary to conform to forms 'A & B' respectivelyof the Third Schedule to the Banking Regulation Act, 1949.
+These financial statementscomply with the applicable Accounting Standards issued by the Institute of CharteredAccountants of India.
+This responsibility includes the design, implementation andmaintenance of internal control relevant to the preparation of the financial statementsthat are free from material misstatement, whether due to fraud or error.

 3. Our responsibility is to express an opinion on these financial statements based onour audit.
 We conducted our audit in accordance with the Standards on Auditing issued bythe Institute of Chartered Accountants of India.
 Those Standards require that we complywith ethical requirements and plan and perform the audit to obtain reasonable assuranceabout whether the financial statements are free from material misstatement.

 4. An audit involves performing procedures to obtain audit evidence about the amountsand disclosures in the financial statements.
-The procedures selected depend on theauditor's judgment, including the assessment of the risks of material misstatement of thefinancial statements, whether due to fraud or error.
-In making those risk assessments, theauditor considers the internal control relevant to the Bank's preparation and fairpresentation of the financial statements in order to design audit procedures that areappropriate in the circumstances.
-An audit also includes evaluating the appropriateness ofaccounting policies used and the reasonableness of the accounting estimates made bymanagement, as well as evaluating the overall presentation of the financial statements.
+The procedures selected depend on theauditor's judgement, including the assessment of the risks of material misstatement of thefinancial statements, whether due to fraud or error.
+In making those risk assessments, theauditor considers internal control relevant to the Company's preparation and fairpresentation of the financial statements in order to design audit procedures that areappropriate in the circumstances, but not for the purpose of expressing an opinionon the effectiveness of the entity's internal control.
+An audit also includes evaluatingthe appropriateness of accounting policies used and the reasonableness of the accountingestimates made by management, as well as evaluating the overall presentation of thefinancial statements.

 5. We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion.

-6. In accordance with Standard on Audit (SA) 706 "Emphasis of MatterParagraph", without qualifying our opinion, we draw attention to Note No. 2.3 inSchedule 18 regarding deferment of pension and gratuity liability of the Bank to theextent of Rs.
-178.93 crores pursuant to the exemption granted by the Reserve Bank of Indiafrom application of the provisions of Accounting Standard 15 on "EmployeeBenefits".
+6.2 In accordance with Standard of Audit (SA) 706 "Emphasis of MatterParagraph", without qualifying our opinion, we draw attention to Note No.3.4 inSchedule 18 regarding deferment of pension and gratuity liability of the Bank to theextent of Rs.
+89.47 crores pursuant to the exemption granted by the Reserve Bank of Indiafrom application of the provisions of Accounting Standard (AS)-15 on "EmployeeBenefits".

-9. Subject to the limitations of the audit indicated in paragraph 1 to 5 above and asrequired by the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970 andthe limitations of disclosure required therein we report that:
+9. Subject to the limitations of the audit indicated in paragraph 1 to 5 above and asrequired by the Banking Companies (Acquisition and Transfer of Undertakings) Act, 1970 andsubject also to the limitations of disclosure required therein, we report that:

 i.
 We have obtained all the information and explanations which to the best of ourknowledge and belief, were necessary for the purpose of our audit and have found them tobe satisfactory.